B.A. Pass: Plot

 The story begins with the death of the parents of Mukesh, a teenager who has just finished high school.
 Mukesh is put into the care of an unfriendly aunt.
 He struggles to get along with his aunt's family who refuses to provide him with any money.
 As he struggles to study in the first year of his BA, he also worries for his two sisters who have been sent to live in an orphanage for girls.
-Maneesh bonds with an undertaker named Johnny over their mutual love of chess.
+Mukesh bonds with an undertaker named Johnny over their mutual love of chess.
 Johnny has a brother in Mauritius who has invited him to live there, but Johnny has no money to get to Mauritius.
 He tells Mukesh of his dream to leave the country one day.

 One day Mukesh is introduced to a cougar named Sarika at a kitty party in his aunt's house.
 He happens to go to Sarika's home to get apples, only to be seduced by her.
 She pays him for his services as a gigolo and the two routinely have sex.
 Sarika introduces Mukesh to many older women who finally make him a male prostitute.
 On one occasion, Sarika's husband catches her and Mukesh trying to have sex.
 Her husband then slaps and rapes Sarika in front of Mukesh to show who wears the pants in the house.
 He lies to Mukesh's aunt that Mukesh had been seeking a loan from Sarika, and tried to kiss her.
 This makes Mukesh's aunt throw him out of her house.